Brackla: Today

 Bro Ogwr.
 Archbishop McGrath Catholic High School is a secondary school in the area.

-Brackla contains a small shopping centre, named the Triangle, consisting of a supermarket (a Co-operative Supermarket) and other convenience stores (a Well Pharmacy branch, amongst others).
+Brackla contains a small shopping centre, named the Triangle, consisting of a supermarket and other convenience stores.
 Brackla has only three Public Houses situated in the area.

 Brackla Community Council has recently begun work to gain Nature Reserve status for the local Tremains Wood.
 The area had come under abuse in recent years and the council aims to clean it up, with the eventual aim of replacing the bridges and have structured woodland walkways.

 Transport

 During World War II, the GWR station called Tremains Halt provided service to ROF 53 and afterwards to the trading estate.
 The station closed in the early 1960s.
 There is an ongoing investigation by Bridgend Borough Council to install a Park and Ride facility on the former station site, to serve both Brackla and the wider Bridgend area.